various UI failures when running under Wayland

 Some scrolling still won't work: All the GtkComboBoxes don't know about smooth scrolling.
 It's possible to override this by hand for each.
 One could also argue that this is a GTK bug and should be fixed there.

-#12 Updated by Dan Torop over 2 years ago
+#12 Updated by Dan Torop about 3 years ago

 There's a fix for the keyboard grab problem at https://github.com/dtorop/darktable/tree/wayland-fixup-keyboard-grab.
 It simplifies some code, but it slightly changes behavior for both Wayland and X11.
 All events are grabbed via GTK, rather than just keyboard events via GDK.
 (It's possible to just grab keyboard events via GTK, but this doesn't seem useful, and adds code.)